imixs/imixs-docker/cloud/setup/README.md

 The registry is used to push locally build docker images so that the cloud infrastructure can pull and start those services without the need to build the images from a Docker file.

 ## Create a Self Signed Certificate
 The private registry in the Imixs-Docker-Cloud is secured with a TLS (Transport Layer Security).
 This guaranties that only authorized clients can push or pull an image from the registry.
-To secure the registry, a self signed certificate for the host “manager1” is needed.
+To secure the registry, a self signed certificate for the manager-node is needed.

 To create the certificate a DNS host name for the manager-node: